Busan Street Food

 Galbitang / Beef Short Ribs Soup

-The beauty of Yangnyeom Chikin / Fried Seasoned Chicken is the tender, moist chicken meat which comes easily off the bone, is savoury sweet in taste, and yet has a crisp, not too oily skin that is savoury salty and crunches in the mouth satisfiyingly.
-This is normally achieved by flash frying the battered chicken, letting them rest for awhile, and then frying it again (double frying technique).
+The beauty of Huraideu Chikin / Fried Chicken is the tender, moist chicken meat which comes easily off the bone, is savoury sweet in taste, and yet has a crisp, non-greasy skin that is savoury salty and crunches in the mouth satisfyingly.
+This is normally achieved by flash frying the battered chicken, letting it rest awhile, and then frying it again (double frying technique).
 This main dish is often served along with refreshing types of Banchan / side dishes, and is eaten with the hands.

 The Ganjang Chikin / Soy Sauce Fried Chicken features the same double fried chicken, tender and moist in texture, glazed with a light soy sauce, giving it a robust savoury salty flavour.
 Not overwhelming, it pairs well with beer.